ppy/osu-wiki/news/2018-05-26-beatmap-spotlights-april-2018.md

 The mapset also features a geometry based spread design, with more angles being introduced per difficulty level, and an incredible recreation of the song's music video in storyboard form.

+In addition, as the difficulty level in the mapset increases, each difficulty's theme increases in angles, going from being based around triangles, to squares and pentagons.
+All thematics considered, this mapset provides a highly enjoyable experience and is a sign of incredible potential from this new mapper.

 [![](/wiki/shared/news/2018-05-26-beatmap-spotlights-april-2018/gabriel.jpg)](http://osu.ppy.sh/beatmapsets/572809)

 With his latest ranked map of the song "Gabriel Drop Kick" by Tomita Miyu, Onishi Saori, Ohzora Naomi and Hanazawa Kana, [Okoratu](https://osu.ppy.sh/users/1623405) brings us a great collaborative mapset that spans across all modes.

-In his own difficulties, the mapper follows the song perfectly by using structured patterning whenever the music is calm and disheveled patterning when the song is more chaotic.
+In his own difficulties, the mapper follows the song perfectly by using structured patterning whenever the music is calm and dishevelled patterning when the song is more chaotic.
 Combined with a guest Insane by [Yuii-](https://osu.ppy.sh/users/2935923) that uses an interesting hitsounding concept, this mapset is an experience not to be missed this month!

 [![](/wiki/shared/news/2018-05-26-beatmap-spotlights-april-2018/booths-of-fighters.jpg)](http://osu.ppy.sh/beatmapsets/730808)